 The fats below are some of the most nutrient-dense, heat-friendly options available.

 1) Grass-fed Butter or Ghee

 Who isn’t sold on grass-fed butter these days?
-With far more nutrients than grain-fed butter, grass-fed is the clear winner.
-It’s packed with conjugated linoleic acid (CLA) and vitamins K, D, and A, just to name a few.
-It also has a better omega 3 to omega 6 ratio than grain-fed butter does.
+Grass-fed butter has a better omega 3 to omega 6 ratio than grain-fed butter does.
 We need omega 6 fatty acids, but in much smaller quantities than the typical Western diet serves up.
 For most people, an omega 6 to omega 3 ratio of 4:1 is ideal– that’s 4 omega 6s for every 1 omega 3.
 Creamy, smooth, and rich, grass-fed butter adds layers of flavor to any meal.